AmmarNaeemJanjua/book-store/README.md

 Using Vuetify's responsive grid system and breakpoints for responsiveness.

 10. State Management:
-Use Vuex or pinia for managing application state, such as cart contents, user authentication, and global data.
+Use Vuex for managing application state, such as cart contents, user authentication, and global data.

 11. Routing:
 Implement Vue Router to manage navigation between different views and pages.